skitazaki/dataset-zipcode_jp/README.md

 # Japanese Zipcode

 There are four files from Japan Postal.
+Three types of *ken_all* files for nation wide postal codes and a facility file for specific companies, organizations, or locations.

-Three types of different writing systems for Japanese yomi-gana:
+Three types of different writing systems for Japanese yomi-gana are:

 * Oogaki
 * Kogaki
 * Roman

-And, another file is different code structure for facilities.

 You can download all files using `scripts/pulldata.py`.
 Each downloaded file is converted its encoding from 'cp932' to 'utf8', normalized from half-width Katakana to full-width, and saved under `data` directory.

+Additional Jupyter notebooks are under `notebook` directory.

 -----